sdaml/slack-bot/Deck/presentation/markdown/nextweek.md

 Jake will be leading us into the wonderful world of `Slack Bots`

-We'll get an intro to ES6, Node, and the Slack API
+We'll get an intro to ES6, Node, and the Slack APIs.

 ### When and Where
 - 6:30-8PM